ajohnsonbuck/StrandMath/README.md

 - **LNA/DNA hybrids:** McTigue et al. Biochemistry 2004, 43, 18, 5388–5405; Owczarzy,R et al., Biochemistry, 50, 9352

 Parameters for LNA/RNA duplexes are approximated, as these parameters are unavailable empirically.

+### Validation
+By running the included script `validate_NN_parameters.m`, you can confirm that the predictions of the model match those shown in Sugimoto et al. 1995 (RNA/DNA), Oczarzy et al. 2011 (DNA/DNA, DNA mismatches, LNA, and LNA mismatches) and Xia et al. 1998 (RNA/RNA) to within 0.1 degree Celsius.